cmu-delphi/delphi-epidata/docs/api/covidcast-signals/jhu-csse.md

 This should be interpreted purely as an artifact of data reporting and correction.

-Smoothed versions of all the signals above are available with the infix `7dav_`, such as `confirmed_7dav_incidence_prop` and `deaths_7dav_incidence_num`.
+Smoothed versions of all the signals above are available.
 These signals use report moving averages of the preceding 7 days, so e.g. the signal for June 7 is the average of the underlying data for June 1 through 7, inclusive.